 We all feel when someone is lying.
 Do you recall getting this fleeting impression that something is not correct about what you have just seen and heard?
 Due to the evolution, we humans have lost our natural ability to follow our self-protective instincts.
 Instead, we have trained ourselves to find a logical explanation to everything, thus proving to ourselves that we are the smartest in the animal kingdom.

-“Maybe she is not a [bad girl].
-Maybe she just did not see my text.”
+“Maybe she is not a %@$#.
+Maybe she just did not read your text message?”

 Although in most cases the situation is more complicated than the one that led to the example above, we feel that things just do not add up.
 The trick is to capture that fleeting impression and analyze it.
 With practice, you will be able to spot a lie almost instantly.
 This skill has almost nothing to do with the words or the content, although “how to spot a lie” search will return hundreds of thousands of items mostly pointing to changes in the vocabulary or logical inconsistencies, for example:

 “Planned to enclose the $20 that I borrowed last week – but had already sealed the envelope.”

 Agree, that was a stupid one as well, but my point is that verbal cues are often too obvious to an observant listener and therefore are easy to replicate for a creative speaker.
 Any verbal cues can be learned, controlled and “scripted” for the occasion, rehearsed – and finally delivered with excellence.
 If you closely observe a reasonably successful politician delivering a speech, you will get my point.
 Chances are that you have never watched them with enough attention because of the reasons explained in the opening paragraph.